LikaloLLC/react-firebase-boilerplate/README.md

 2. https://github.com/kriasoft/react-firebase-starter

-This is based on tutorial by: http://leanpub.com/the-road-to-react-with-firebase
+This is just some copy pasted code based on tutorial by: http://leanpub.com/the-road-to-react-with-firebase

 # if you still think want to run this